-

 Which authorities can investigate cartels?

-The civil offence under the Competition Act is enforced by the CMA and by the regulators who have concurrent powers in their respective sectors (ie, the Civil Aviation Authority (CAA), the Financial Conduct Authority (FCA), the Office of Communications (Ofcom), the Gas and Electricity Markets Authority (Ofgem), the Water Services Regulation Authority (Ofwat), the Office of Rail and Road (ORR), the Northern Ireland Authority for Utility Regulation (NIAUR), and the Payment Systems Regulator (PSR)).
-Although sectoral regulators are increasingly using their Competition Act powers, the CMA remains the most active authority.
+The civil offence under the CA98 is enforced by the CMA and by the regulators who have concurrent powers in their respective sectors, ie, the Civil Aviation Authority (CAA), the Financial Conduct Authority (FCA), the Office of Communications (Ofcom), the Gas and Electricity Markets Authority (Ofgem), the Water Services Regulation Authority (Ofwat), the Office of Rail and Road (ORR), the Northern Ireland Authority for Utility Regulation (NIAUR), and the Payment Systems Regulator (PSR).

 The CMA now has sole civil enforcement powers in the healthcare services sector in England.
 Until 2022, Monitor (formerly part of NHS Improvement) had concurrent powers in that sector.

-The criminal offence under Enterprise Act is enforced by the CMA along with the Serious Fraud Office (SFO) in England, Wales and Northern Island and with the National Casework Division of the Crown Office in Scotland.
+The criminal offence under the CA98 is enforced by the CMA along with the Serious Fraud Office (SFO) in England, Wales and Northern Ireland and with the Crown Office and Procurator Fiscal Service in Scotland.

 -